 You can copy files and folders using this Xcopy syntax: Xcopy[source] [destination] [options].
 The detailed instructions are:

 Step 1.
 Press Win + S at the same time to evoke the search bar.

 Step 2.
 Type cmd in the search bar to locate Command Prompt and right-click it to choose Run as administrator in the drop-down menu.

 Step 3.
-Now, suppose that you want to copy a folder called News2022 of the C drive to the “News” folder of the E drive, enter the Xcopy command as follows:
+Now, suppose that you want to copy a file called Source.reg from the News2022 folder of the C drive to the “News” folder of the E drive, enter the Xcopy command as follows: